shipshapecode/shepherd/docs/intro.md

 No external dependencies required!
 [Tether](http://github.hubspot.com/tether/) is required for Shepherd, but is part of HubSpot's open source projects and included in every Shepherd release.
 If you would like the standalone Shepherd script, use the [script located in the /js directory](https://github.com/HubSpot/shepherd/blob/master/js/shepherd.js).

+### Install with Eager

+The easiest way to add a Shephderd tour to your site is with [Eager](http://eager.io).
+Click Install to create a tour write on your site with no coding required.

+<iframe style="height: 48px; width: 180px" src="//install.eager.io?appId=AalP5veMma6s" allowtransparency="true" scroll="no" frameBorder="0"></iframe>

 ### Usage

 First create a new `Tour` instance for your tour: